Standoff distance: Explosive threats

+Explosives and bombs
-With bomb threats, the standoff distance used by law enforcement officers depends on the size and type of the bomb.

-The smallest standoff distances, about 70 feet (21 m) from the threat, are used for small pipe bombs with about five pounds (2.25 kg) of explosives.
+With explosive threats or bombs, the standoff distance used by law enforcement officers depends on the size and type of the bomb.
+The smallest standoff distances, about 70 feet (21 m) from the threat, are used for small pipe bombs with about five (5) pounds (2.25 kg) of explosives.
 A human suicide bomber with about 20 pounds (9 kg) of explosives strapped to his/her body has a standoff distance of 110 feet (33.5 m).
-A briefcase or suitcase bomb with about 50 pounds (22.67 kg) of explosives has a 150 foot (46 m) standoff distance.
+A briefcase or suitcase bomb with about 50 pounds (22.67 kg) of explosives has a 150-foot (46 m) standoff distance.
 Larger car bombs or truck bombs have a much larger standoff distance, as the blast radius is bigger.
-A car bomb with a 500 pound (226.79 kg) bomb has a 320 foot (97.5 m) standoff distance.
-A small delivery truck-based truck bomb with a 1,000 pound (453.59 kg) bomb has a 640 foot (195 m) standoff distance.
+A car bomb with a 500-pound (226.79 kg) bomb has a 320-foot (97.5 m) standoff distance.
+A small delivery truck-based truck bomb with a 1,000 pound (453.59 kg) bomb has a 640-foot (195 m) standoff distance.
 A huge 18-wheeler truck-sized truck bomb with over 60,000 pounds (27215.5 kg) of explosives has a 1,570 foot (478.5 m) standoff distance.
+This information is included in the following table, note that the distances for mandatory evacuation are for inside and outside of buildings.
+Also, as a word of caution, note that the mandatory evacuation distance does not necessarily ensure safety, and all should proceed to the preferred evacuation distances indicated below.

 Standoff distance is also intended to deter terrorists from using car bombs by making it more difficult for them to cause catastrophic damage.
 In the wake of the Oklahoma City bombing, many high-risk federal buildings began enforcing standoff distances.
-It is based on the concept that a blast shock load is essentially a high-pressure front that moves out radially and decays very quickly - because blast falloff is thus often more exponential than linear (indeed radial - any given explosive must cover a circular-shaped area but blast power generally only increases linearly with explosive strength), any standoff distance helps increases survival chances for passersby and minimizes danger, though shrapnel mitigates this effect if present.
+It is based on the concept that a blast shock load is essentially a high-pressure front that moves out radially and decays very quickly - because blast falloff is thus often more exponential than linear, any standoff distance helps increases survival chances for passersby and minimizes danger, though shrapnel mitigates this effect if present.

 Hydraulic roadblocks (sometimes wedge-shaped), or bollards can be raised to block approaching vehicles; these can be designed to prevent even a heavy, fast-moving truck from getting through.
 Jersey barriers and concrete planters filled with dirt have also been used to maintain separation between screened and unscreened traffic.
 Certain infrastructure at risk of terrorist attack, such as bridges, may not be well-suited to standoff distances since their purpose is for traffic to travel along them.

+The effects of various long duration blast overpressures and the associated effect on structures and the human body are summarized below.
+Note that this data assumes that the structures and personnel affected by an explosive threat are not protected from debris.